open-voice-interoperability/website/site/content/ambassadors/_index.md

       Intelligence is transforming the retail conversation” and has been featured on BBC, CCTV China, Phoenix TV China, CNBC, Yale, CKGSB and Cambridge Universities and The World Economic Forum, Davos.
+  - heading: 'Nicholas E. Sawka, Voice Spark Live Host and Voice First Influencer'
+    imageUrl: /img/ovn_sawka.png
+    text: >-
+      Nicholas is a retired veteran of the U.S. Coast Guard.
+Over the past 12 years he worked on communication analysis within the Search & Rescue field.
+He found his passion for Voice in 2015 when Alexa was released.
+In 2017 he began to develop for voice and currently hosts the Podcast Voice Spark Live which focuses on voice.
   - heading: 'Joe Skorupa, Editor of Large at RIS News'
     imageUrl: /img/OVN-Ambassador-Headshots/OVN_Joe-Skorupa.png
     text: >-